-United Way of Central Alabama knows
+United Way of Central Alabama believes

-Youth deserve the tools for healthy living
+all youth deserve the tools for healthy living

 But statewide, 77.8% of children get less physical activity than is recommended by the U.S. Department of Health and Human Services, and more than a quarter of high school students in the state report that their mental health is seldom or never good.